tomerfiliba-org/reedsolomon/README.rst

 of erasures and errors any error correction algorithm can correct (although there are experimental approaches to go a bit further, named list decoding, not implemented here, but feel free to do pull request!).

 The code should work on pretty much any reasonable version of python (3.7+), but I'm only testing on the latest Python version available on Anaconda at the moment (currently 3.10), although there is a unit test on various Python versions to ensure retrocompatibility.

+This library is also thoroughly unit tested with branch coverage, so that nearly any encoding/decoding case should be covered.
 The unit test includes Cython and PyPy too.

-The codec has quite reasonable performances if you either use PyPy JIT Compiler on the pure-python implementation (reedsolo.py) or either if you compile the Cython extension creedsolo.pyx (which is about 2x faster than PyPy).
-You can expect encoding rates of several MB/s with PyPy, and 12.5 MB/s using the Cython extension creedsolo (benchmarked with `pyFileFixity's ecc_speedtest.py <https://github.com/lrq3000/pyFileFixity/blob/master/pyFileFixity/ecc_speedtest.py>`_).

-This library is also thoroughly unit tested so that nearly any encoding/decoding case should be covered.

-The codec is universal, meaning that it can decode any message encoded by another RS encoder as long as you provide the correct parameters.
+The codec is universal, meaning that it should be able to decode any message encoded by any other RS encoder as long as you provide the correct parameters.
+Beware that often, other RS encoders use internal constant sometimes hardcoded inside the algorithms, such as fcr, which are then hard to find, but if you do, you can supply them to reedsolo.

-Note however that if you use higher fields (ie, bigger c_exp), the algorithms will be slower, first because we cannot then use the optimized bytearray() structure but only array.array('i', ...), and also because Reed-Solomon's complexity is quadratic (both in encoding and decoding), so this means that the longer your messages, the longer it will take to encode/decode (quadratically!).
+Note however that if you use higher fields (ie, bigger c_exp), the algorithms will be slower, first because we cannot then use the optimized bytearray() structure but only array.array('i', ...), and also because Reed-Solomon's complexity is quadratic (both in encoding and decoding), so this means that the longer your messages, the quadratically longer it will take to encode/decode!

 The algorithm itself can handle messages of a length up to (2^c_exp)-1 symbols per message (or chunk), including the ECC symbols, and each symbol can have a value of up to (2^c_exp)-1 (indeed, both the message length and the maximum